ecmwf/pdbufr/docs/guide/readers/synop.rst

 Parameters
 +++++++++++++++++++++

 A parameter is a high-level concept in ``pdbufr``.
 It was introduced to overcome the problem that the same quantity can be encoded in BUFR in multiple ways.
+E.g. 2m temperature can be represented in at least 2 different ways:

+  - as "airTemperatureAt2M"
-E.g. 2m temperature can be represented as "airTemperatureAt2M" or as "airTemperature" inside a group of "heightOfSensorAboveLocalGroundOrDeckOfMarinePlatform=2".
+  - as "airTemperature" inside a group "heightOfSensorAboveLocalGroundOrDeckOfMarinePlatform=2".

 When using parameters like "t2m" we do not need to know the actual encoding, but the desired value is automatically extracted for us.
+Another advantage is that we can easily extract the observation periods, levels and units for each parameter, which is simply not possible with the :ref:`generic reader <flat-reader>`.

 SYNOP parameters can be divided into three groups: